lachhebo/lachhebo.github.io/_posts/2020-12-10-setup_evoluent_mouse_for_macos.md

 published: true
 ---

+The Evoluent Vertical mouse is probably one of the best vertical mouses on the market and I could easily advise you to use it if your interested in this kind of products.
+However, the Evoluent team was not able to develop macOS driver for the mouse.
+So by default, we can't remap the mutliple buttons of the mouse.
+Thanskfully the open source community developed a program for macOS called [Karabiner](https://karabiner-elements.pqrs.org/) which can do wonders here.
+You can easily install it and then use the configuration file below to use the evoluent mouse with my configuration.

 ![Evoluent mouse](/assets/evoluent_mouse.jpg)

-The Evoluent Vertical mouse is probably one of the best vertical mouse on the market and I could easily advise you to use it if your interesseted by this kind of product.
-However, the Evoluent team was not able to develop macos driver for the mouse.
-So by default, we can't remap the mutlitple buttons of the mouse.
-Thanskfully the open source community develop a program for macOS called [Karabiner](https://karabiner-elements.pqrs.org/) who can do wonders in our case.
-You can easily install it and then use this configuration file to use the evoluent mouse with my configuration.

-My config file for karabiner can be download through this link <a href="/assets/download/karabiner.json">karabiner.json</a>.
+My config file for karabiner can be downloaded through this link <a href="/assets/download/karabiner.json" download>karabiner.json</a>.
 Put it here *~/config/karabiner/karabiner.json*.

  Below, I go more in depth about how I configured the mouse.

 ## Switch between workspace

-The first rule to add to make the mouse tolerable in macos is the one that allows switching between workspaces like you can do it using a macbook trackpad.
-Hence, we are a mapping a press to the edge button to switch to the left or right workspace.
+The first rule to add to make the mouse tolerable in macOS is the rule allowing switching between workspaces, just like you can do using a macbook trackpad.
+Hence, we are mapping a press to the edge button to switch to left or right workspace.

     {
         "from": {